 Youngest Master Weisman, born in 2008, didn’t develop the same love of music and acting, though he sure seems to have the capacity for it.
 He’s the family’s biggest extrovert, with more personality tossed off in a random moment than I could ever dream of manufacturing.
 But sports weren’t his thing, either.
 Instead, it’s been clear for some time that he’ll lose himself in cartoons and video games (mostly on my old iPhone) until he drops.
 His desire for more more more constantly slams against our Swiss cheese limits.

-He does play sports because he likes time with friends, and sports provide that.
+He does play sports, like the ones that can be bet on gas138, because he likes time with friends, and sports provide that.
 During free time at school, he likes handball, soccer and touch football.
 After school, a periodic season of basketball.
 It’s not that the excitement of scoring or winning has been lost on him, but the joy is in the camaraderie.

 A few years back, he played baseball — T-ball and then a season of coach pitch — but as many have found at that age, there’s too much standing around hoping the ball gets hit to you, and not enough standing at the plate hoping to hit the ball past someone else.